Advancing the Field of Eye Care, One Clinical Trial at a Time

 Clinical Study Sponsors

 EyeCare Partners plays an active role in clinical research to advance the future of eye care.
 Our experienced eye doctors and specialized research teams partner with emerging and established pharmaceutical and biotechnology companies to explore the next generation of ocular treatments.
-EyeCare Partners has clinical sites that participate in more than 200 clinical trials and we look forward to continuing our commitment to state-of-the-art clinical research.
+EyeCare Partners has 20+ practices and over 100 Investigators that participate in more than 200 clinical trials and we look forward to continuing our commitment to state-of-the-art clinical research.

 What Type of Clinical Research Happens at EyeCare Partners?

-Our doctors are always seeking solutions for eye conditions and vision issues and our research spans across a range of specialties.
-Clinical studies at EyeCare Partners all follow stringent national and international standards and are undertaken under the auspices of independent (unaffiliated) Institutional Review Boards.
+Our doctors are always seeking solutions for eye conditions and vision issues.
+The clinical trials at EyeCare Partners spans Phases 1-4 and a range of specialties.
 Examples of research topics include:

 New and Innovative Ocular Medications